 My Save Code Format

 Over many years of developing Scratch projects, I have settled on a simple-to-use and easy-to-understand save code format and now use it on pretty much everything.
-I call it CSKV, which stands roughly for comma-separated key/values (I have not settled on a specific name).
-The only reserved chars are colon : and comma ,.
-I usually don't need escape characters so my implementation does not use them but it's quite simple to modify to account for.
+I call it CSKV, which loosely stands for comma-separated key/values.
+The only reserved characters are colon : and comma ,.
+I usually don't need escape characters so my simplest implementation does not use them but it can be modified to be accounted for.

 Example (with colour showing the key and values):